high

-In this tutorial, we are going to create an easy text effect, and try to add some cool filters to the texture created by the “Noise” filter, making it even more dynamic.
+In this tutorial, we are going to create an easy text effect, and try to add some cool filters to the texture created using the “Noise” filter, making it even more dynamic.
 Just make sure you choose a pretty bold or big font type, to make the effect pop up more.

-The Final Result:
+The Final Result

-Step 1:
+Step 1

 high step 1

-Step 2:
+Step 2

-Double click on the “High” text layer to open the Layer Style box, and insert the values as below:
+Double click the text layer to apply the following Layer Style:

 high step 2